BFFs: Bovine Friends Forever

 Organic Valley’s staff veterinarian, Dr. Guy Jodarski, confirmed this.
 “Behavior wise, they’re much calmer.
 They clearly wait for their buddy and move toward them in the pasture.
 When calves are raised in groups (grouped by age), they buddy up and they’ll have those friendships for years, even after they have their own babies.”

-“Almost from day one, certain calves will hang out together,” says Ashley Wurzel, an Organic Valley Grassmilk dairy farmer from Wisconsin.
-“As they grow—and in our system, they stay in the same group their whole lives—we might see 2 or 3 that stick together.”
+“Almost from day one, certain calves will hang out together,” said Ashley Wurzel, an Organic Valley Grassmilk® dairy farmer from Wisconsin.
+“As they grow — and in our system, they stay in the same group their whole lives — we might see two or three that stick together.”

 What does cow friendship look like?
 A lot like these photos, in fact.
 The cows will seek one another out when they’re let out to pasture, stand and graze next to each other.
-Licking is an especially important action for bonding, says Dr. Guy.
+Licking is an especially important action for bonding, Dr. Guy said.

 “When one moves, the other moves.
-When one lays down, so does the other one,” says Ashley.
+When one lays down, so does the other one,” Wurzel said.
 “You can just tell by how they’re acting that they recognize another one in the herd, and they want to be with them.”